hauerventures/hauerventures.github.io/index.md

 Hauer Ventures is a family office founded and managed by [Ion Hauer](http://www.ionhauer.com).

-## Supporting European deep tech founders
+## Supporting European Deep Tech Founders

 We believe that deep tech innovation is the driving force of a better future for the entire planet.